Shaikfaisel/Shaikfaisel/README.md

 ## 💫 About Me

-🎓 Computer Science Engineering Graduate
+🎓  Electronics & Communication Engineering Graduate

 💻 Passionate about Full Stack Development, AI, and Cloud Technologies